monk-io/docs/docs/get-started/acc-and-auth.md

 ---

-If you've been following along, you now have a working Monk installation.
-See these first steps in context in the next section: [Monk in 10 minutes](monk-in-10.md).
+If you've been following along, you now have a working MonkOS installation.
+See these first steps in context in the next section: [MonkOS in 10 minutes](monk-in-10.md).